data#

 • manager orchestrates per-run data collection, notes, and timestamp writing.

-• writer defines the OME-TIFF (CustomWriter) and MP4 (CV2Writer) frame handlers.
+• writer defines the OME-TIFF handler (OMEWriter, backed by ome-writers) and the MP4 (CV2Writer) frame handler.

 • batch provides batch / post-hoc utilities used by analysis scripts.

-CustomWriter and CV2Writer are re-exported from this package so that from mesofield.data import CustomWriter continues to work in existing experiment scripts.
+The writer classes are re-exported from this package so that from mesofield.data import OMEWriter continues to work in existing experiment scripts.

 Parameters: